ENCODE-DCC/pyencoded-tools/README.md

        accession    subobject:list
        ENCSR000AAA  item1,item2
-This removes "item1" and "item2" from the list
+This removes "item1" and "item2" from the list, you need to include the FULL NAME of the object you want to remove (i.e. “/files/ENCFF000ABD/“)

        accession     subobject
        ENCSR000AAA   item1,item2